dssg/triage/example/config/README.md

 define how to group features and generate combinations

 - `feature_group_definition`: feature_group_definition allows you to create groups/subset of your features by different criteria. for instance,
-    - `tables`: allows you to send a list of collate feature tables (collate builds these by appending 'aggregation_imputed' to the prefix)
+    - `tables`: allows you to send a list of collate feature tables (collate builds these by appending `aggregation_imputed` to the prefix)
     - `prefix`: allows you to specify a list of feature name prefixes

 - `feature_group_strategies`: strategies for generating combinations of groups. available: all, leave-one-out, leave-one-in, all-combinations